Fano varieties of cubic fourfolds containing a plane: Isomorphisms and moduli spaces of complexes

+(ii) Questions related to the geometry of the birational models of $F(Y)$ are addressed in \cite{HVV}.
+See also \cite{HT} for the study of the birational automorphisms of the Fano varieties of lines of some special cubic fourfolds. \end{remark}

 { {\bf Acknowledgements.} It is a great pleasure to thank Aaron Bertram, Bert van Geemen, and Daniel Huybrechts for very interesting and useful discussions and suggestions.
+The authors are grateful to Brendan Hassett, Alexander Kuznetsov and Yuri Tschinkel for comments on an early version of this article.
+They also thank one of the referees for finding a mistake in a previous version of the paper, and for many insightful comments and suggestions which greatly improved the exposition of the paper.
 This paper was concluded during the authors' stay at the Mathematische Institut of the University of Bonn whose warm hospitality is gratefully acknowledged.
-During their visit to Bonn they were supported by the grant SFB/TR 45.}
+During his visit to Bonn, P.~S.~ was supported by the grant SFB/TR 45.
+E.~M.~ is partially supported by NSF grant DMS-1001482 and DMS-1160466, the Hausdorff Center for Mathematics, Bonn, and SFB/TR 45.}